datu925/electric-machines/pipeline/README.md

 The OpenAI API does cost money, but the costs are very manageable given the amount of processing that we do.

+### pdftotext Installation

+1. Download Xpdf command line tools from https://www.xpdfreader.com/download.html.
+2. Hang on to the path to the `pdftotext` utility specifically, as it will be used later.

 ## Directory Structure

 The pipeline is organized as a linear set of stages running over the data.
 Right now, each stage is a standalone script.